Hometown Whitesburg, Kentucky

 “It’s about turning messes into messages,” says the Clermont resident.
 “We are not defined by our illnesses.”

-Disheartening as Joseph’s story tells, he has accomplished some really cool things and speaks of his life with much joy and elation despite the trials and tribulations.
+Disheartening as Joseph’s story seems, he has accomplished some really cool things and speaks of his life with much joy and elation despite the trials and tribulations.

 After receiving his degree in computer science from the University of Kentucky, Joseph, who had developed a passion for the Blue Man Group, created a website from which users could stream Blue Man Group performances.
 This was before YouTube, or any type of mass streaming existed.
 His creation was so popular, he was attracting more traffic than the Blue Man Group website.
 That’s when he received a call from the group’s lawyer.